Joost Klein discography

-Dutch musician Joost Klein has released nine studio albums, an extended play (EP), and 37 singles.
+Dutch musician Joost Klein has released ten studio albums, three extended plays (EP), and 41 singles.

 In 2016, he released his debut album Dakloos, after which he began focusing on a career in music.
 "Bitches" was his first music video that would reach a million views on YouTube.
 He was briefly signed to TopNotch in 2017 and 2018, but eventually decided to set up his own record label, Albino Sports.

 On 20 October 2017, Klein released the mixtape Scandinavian Boy, followed by the singles "Meeuw" (transl.
 'Seagull') and "Ome Robert" (transl.
 'Uncle Robert') in 2018.
 On 3 August 2018, Klein released the studio album M van Marketing together with Dutch rapper Donnie.
 To promote the album, the duo organised a one-time concert titled Viraal in Carré in the Carré theatre in Amsterdam.

 Klein wrote a small book of poems titled Albino, which was published on 14 November 2018.
 Klein has mentioned that he wrote the book because of his father, who had also written a book and encouraged him to do the same.
 To promote his studio album of the same title, Klein organised the Het gaat niet zo goed (transl.
 'It is not going too well') concert tour in 2019, during which he visited venues such as Paard, De Oosterpoort, Doornroosje and Paradiso.
 He concluded the tour in Paradiso on 3 March 2019.
 The following summer, Klein performed at major Benelux festivals such as Pukkelpop, Pinkpop, Lowlands, and Zwarte Cross.

 On 15 November 2019, Klein released the album 1983, the title of which refers to the birth year of Klein's older brother.
 Klein collaborated with music producers Mick Spek, Kauwboy and Tantu Beats on the album.
 On 24 April 2020, Klein released the album Joost Klein 7, which consists of seven songs, including a collaboration with Canadian rapper bbno$.
 On 7 August of the same year, he released the single "Ik wil je" (transl.
 'I want you'), a remix of the eponymous song by the Belgian band De Kreuners.